-Effect.
+- Effect.
 Under the proposed plan, the company can offer any kind of settlement to its creditors, including payments in cash, bonds or debt/equity swaps.
-The plan has the following effects:

-- Once the plan has been confirmed (see above, Consents and approvals), it binds the debtor and all creditors, including those who did not vote on or accept it. - An automatic stay on creditor actions (see above, Protection from creditors). - If the company later becomes bankrupt (see above, Insolvency proceedings (fallimento)): - any payments, actions and guarantees that the company makes under the plan are exempt from clawback; and

-- directors, officers and statutory auditors are exempt from certain potential criminal charges linked to the insolvency (for example, charges in connection with preferential payments). - The company's business can carry on running, depending on the terms of the plan (see Question 10, Settlement with creditors).
+The plan has the following effects: - once the plan has been confirmed (see above, Consents and approvals), it binds the debtor and all creditors, including those who did not vote on or accept it; - an automatic stay prevents creditors from creating new security interests to secure their claims, or taking further action against the debtor or its assets to enforce their security or collect their debts; - creditors' claims freeze on the filing date, other than claims for interest on secured claims, which continue to accrue during the proceedings; - the company's directors, officers and statutory auditors are exposed to the risk of civil or criminal charges relating to the insolvency (see Question 8); - the company's business can carry on running, depending on the terms of the plan (see Question 10, Settlement with creditors). - Conclusion.

-Conclusion.
 Once the relevant percentage of creditors have approved the plan (see above, Consents and approvals), the court approves or rejects the plan.
 Dissenting creditors and interested third parties can challenge a plan, for reasons other than its mere inconvenience.
 As long as the court does not uphold any challenges, it issues an order confirming the plan.
 The confirmation order can be appealed up to the Supreme Court of Cassation (Corte di Cassazione).
 Once the confirmation order is final, the case closes and the plan proceeds.